 This type of roadmap features a simple format, making it easy to comprehend and quick to initiate.
 It places a significant emphasis on prioritization and status tracking.

 In its most basic configuration, the roadmap encompasses ongoing activities, upcoming work, and what comes next.
 The content within each column is arranged based on priority, which means that what is at the top of NOW is what has the highest priority.

 |Used e.g. for||Teams|

 |Owned by||Product owner/Product manager|

 |Time perspective||≈ Rolling 3 months|

 |Content size||E.g. hypothesis, assignment, initiative, subproject, epic|

-Although the simple form above is useful, I think it is possible to make this type of roadmap even more useful by expanding it with a few more attributes and visualizations.
+Although the simple form mentioned above is useful, I am of the opinion that this kind of roadmap can be made even more effective by incorporating additional attributes and visual representations.

-In the simple version, we only see the status in terms of whether something is going on or not, which is sometimes quite blunt.
-Therefore, I usually add a visualization to signal if everything is going well, if there are obstacles or if there is a total stop.
+In the simple version, we only see the status in terms of whether something is ongoing on or not, which is sometimes quite blunt.
+To address this, I generally incorporate visual cues to indicate whether progress is going well, if there are obstacles or if there is a total stop.
 If something is obstructed, it’s a strong signal for everyone to focus on trying to clear that obstacle.

 Another tip is to also visualize the need to follow-up.
 When something is ready / delivered / put into production, in many cases we want to follow up what result it gave.
 It often takes some time for us to be able to see the effect of what we have done and to visualize that we add a column to the right of Now called Follow-up.